rixx/cutebit-content/content/conferences/djangoconeu17-20.md

 `responses`.
 Think also of mocking failure states.

 Integration tests do not need to cover *everything*, because we still have the other three steps of the testing pyramid, btw.
-Do not overengineer here!
+Do not over engineer here!